cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 visible in code before more bootstrap families reuse the same threshold generation semantics.

-As of Friday, July 31, 2026, two non-count consumers of this shared threshold generation layer are validated on Kraken real data:
+As of Friday, July 31, 2026, three non-count consumers of this shared threshold generation layer are validated on Kraken real data:

 - ``fraction_of_total`` for unfiltered day-of-year percentile bootstrap;
 - generic ``sum`` for unfiltered day-of-year percentile bootstrap.
+- ``average`` for unfiltered day-of-year percentile bootstrap.

-Those two reducers are exact against the trusted baselines on real data.
+Those reducers are exact against the trusted baselines on real data.
 They currently define the validated optimized value-aggregate boundary.

 The same validation round also showed that ``average`` cannot be derived naively from ``optimized_sum / optimized_count``.
-A first dedicated mean kernel also remained non-identical on Kraken, so ``average`` stays on the reference bootstrap implementation until its substitute-year semantics are matched exactly.
+A first dedicated mean kernel also remained non-identical on Kraken.
+The validated optimized implementation instead uses:

+- optimized union exceedance sums;
+- optimized union exceedance-day counts;
+- final output casting aligned with the trusted baseline dtype.

 Daily exceedance mask construction
 ----------------------------------